Taacees/TiddlySweets/README.md

  Let everyone enjoy whatever Sweets they like, We're just providing a "Smart Plate"

 ### IMPORTANT
-1. This Project is for Research, Education and Explore what's __Possible__  (all licences are respected)
+1. This Project is for Research, Education and Exploring what's __Possible__  (all licences are respected)
 2. This Repo has Minimal/No code involved, it's "Mainly" for communicating:-
     * Project Progress/Tracking
     * "Sample Results" for each Phase/Step (JSON files)